wxbty/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/concepts/low_level.md

 ## Visualization

 It's often nice to be able to visualize graphs, especially as they get more complex.
-LangGraph4j comes with several built-in ways to visualize graphs using diagram-as-code tools such as [PlantUML] and [Mermaid] through the [`graph.getGraph`] method.
+SpringAiGraph comes with several built-in ways to visualize graphs using diagram-as-code tools such as [PlantUML] and [Mermaid] through the [`graph.getGraph`] method.

 ```java
 // for PlantUML